-- Banks should provide agricultural credit to the farmers for farming to improve. - More schools should be opened in rural areas.
+- to not only the farmers but also to others in services like transport and trade. - Banks should provide agricultural credit to the farmers for farming to improve. - More schools should be opened in rural areas.
 This will provide jobs to about 20 lakh people in the education sector. - Health services should be improved by opening dispensaries and hospitals.
 This will create jobs for doctors, nurses and other staff.

-- Self-Assessment -
+Self-Assessment -

-- 1. Which of the following statements is true in respect of the Public sector? - (a) Big companies own most of the assets - (b) Government owns the assets - (c) A group of people owns most of the assets - (d) An individual owns the assets (CBSE 2010)
+- 1. Which of the following statements is true in respect of the Public sector?

+- (a) Big companies own most of the assets

+- (b) Government owns the assets

+- (c) A group of people owns most of the assets

+- (d) An individual owns the assets